-Asian Studies.
+Caribbean Studies.
 In collaboration with your advisor, you can design a structured, 18-credit concentration.
-This concentration must have a clear intellectual foundation, and your advisor should list your plans in an advising note on MyWCU.
+This concentration must have a clear intellectual foundation, and your advisor should list your plans, including course numbers, in an advising note on MyWCU.
 You may not use the concentration section as a location for random electives and classes that don't fit anywhere else: the concentration must cohere.
-Also, if there is a formal minor already established in your proposed concentration area, you must do the formal minor.
+If there is a formal minor already established in your proposed concentration area, you must do the formal minor.
+You must declare your concentration while you still have classes to take to complete it (no concentrations created at graduation time, no concentrations made of all transfer classes).

 3. English Department electives.
 Don't want a formal minor or to design a concentration?
-Fill this section with 18 credits of any English department majors' classes (no gen ed classes count in this section - no Lit100, Lit165, CLS165, or WRTs).
+Fill this section with 18 credits of any English department majors' classes (no gen ed classes count in this section no Lit100, Lit165, CLS165, or WRTs).